 Lean Steak (140 calories, 18g protein, 1g carbs, 6g fat)

 Steak is really tasty and can feel like an indulgent treat, but it’s also a good protein to include in a well-balanced diet.
 I don’t recommend having steak as your main protein for every meal, due to the relatively high calorie and animal fat content, but if you are looking to build some quality muscle, include it a few times per week.

 Salmon (130 calories, 18g protein, 0g carbs, 6g fat)

 Salmon is not only delicious, it’s also high in healthy Omega 3 fatty acids, which should be a part of any diet.
-If you are on a very low-calorie diet, it might be hard to fit salmon in your calorie budget, but having salmon (or another fatty fish) at least once per week is definitely advisable.
+If you are on a very low-calorie diet, it might be hard to fit salmon into your calorie budget, but having salmon (or another fatty fish) at least once per week is definitely advisable.